 Because flexibility is so important to millennials, the gig economy has risen in appeal, with 39 percent of millennials saying they have joined or would consider joining the gig economy to work the hours they want to work, and 37 percent saying they have done or would do so to achieve better work-life balance.
 But as Werk co-founder Anna Auerbach writes, the gig economy is “often a failing proposition” due to “fluctuating revenue and a limited opportunity to turn social capital into a promotion.”
 That’s why Werk remains committed to building structured flexibility into full-time jobs.

 That said, companies will want to adopt structured flexibility not just for millennials but also for Generation Z—a generation generally defined as the individuals born in the latter 1990s or later.
 Of the Gen Z respondents Deloitte surveyed in 2018—all of whom were born between 1995 and 1999—nearly two-fifths were already working part or full-time.
 That survey found flexibility ranked among the top three factors in Gen Z workers’ job selection process, as well.
 To attract and retain Gen Z talent, the Forbes Coaches Council recommends focusing on efficiency-boosting technology, demonstrating concern for employee well-being, and continue millennials’ momentum of work-life integration—and all of these goals align with Werk’s vision of a flexible future.

-To pinpoint the flexibility gap in your organization or company—and to learn what flexibility types can help you attract and retain millennials and Gen Z talent—check out FlexMatch, an online assessment tool that assesses employees’ need for and perceived access to flexibility and provides insight into how they work best.
+Want to pinpoint the flexibility gap in your organization or company, and to learn what flexibility types can help you attract and retain millennials and Gen Z talent?
+Werk can help.